Cognitive approaches

 Cognitive analytical therapy (CAT)

-Cognitive Analytical Therapy (CAT)question icon is a form of talking therapy that encourages people to explore their relationship with their voices.
+Cognitive Analytical Therapy (CAT)t is a form of talking therapy that encourages people to explore their relationship with their voices.
 Some researchers believe that voice-hearing results from avoiding traumatic memories or suppressing parts of the self we dislike.
 Rather than treating voices as symptoms of an illness that needs to be eradicated, CAT is based on the idea that voices need to be heard.
 By listening to voices, the individual can explore what their voices represent, why they started, and how they relate to other people, past experiences and different aspects of themselves.
 After recognising this, the client will be able to use cognitive behavioural techniques to identify unhelpful patterns of thinking, feeling and behaving and to learn new ways to engage with – and manage – distressing voice-hearing experiences.

 CAT is occasionally offered alongside, or instead of CBT.
 CAT complements the use of CBT as they both use a cognitive approach.
 However, CAT offers a deeper understanding of the relationship that an individual can have, not only with their thoughts, behaviours and feelings, but with the past, other people and the world around them.
 This can provide a more in-depth insight into why specific problems have occurred in a person’s life and how they might be linked to voice-hearing experiences.

-There are CAT practitioners and psychotherapists in the NHSquestion icon but not all localities have CAT services.
+There are CAT practitioners and psychotherapists in the NHSt but not all localities have CAT services.
 CAT may be available within some voluntary organisations providing therapy services (e.g. ASPIRE Community Links in Leeds), through private healthcare associations, and some university counselling services.
 A list of accredited CAT therapists is available here.

 For more information, visit the Association for Cognitive Analytical Therapy website.